This Tiny Submarine Cruises Inside A Stomach To Deliver Drugs

 It might sound like an episode of The Magic School Bus, the cartoon series that miniaturized children so they could explore inside the body, but the authors think it could be a big improvement in drug delivery.

-The study was led by Joseph Wang, the chair of nanoengineering at the University of California Davis.
+The study was led by Joseph Wang, the chair of nanoengineering at the University of California, San Diego.
 He says that the way that the scooting submarine delivers the drug actually helps the drug work better.
 "This active movement of the carrier improved the therapeutic efficiency in addition to the neutralization of the stomach [acid)."

 The device isn't ready for use in humans yet, but preliminary testing in mice shows that it's safe and effective, at least there.
 The study was published Jan.
 20 in Angewandte Chemie International Edition.